src-d/guide/talent/job-descriptions/offers/lead-applications.md

 - As a Lead Engineer, you will be expected to plan current and future work, provide mentorship, overseeing progress of the team and, in general, be able to make day-to-day work smooth for everyone in the team.

 - In terms of coding, you will have a two-fold role: on one hand it's a Data Engineering, building production-level pipelines to collect and extract data from all the git repositories in the world.
-On the another hand it's applied Machine Learning, by productionizing Machine Learning research and delivering it as part of end-user applications.
+On the other hand, building web applications to productionize Machine Learning research on both, backend and frontend sides.

 - You will be expected to have strong backend coding skills in at least one programming language and very good algorithmic skills.
 Scala coding skills and knowledge about Apache Spark aren't required but will be highly appreciated.